zikun-li/zikun-li.github.io/_pages/about.md

 I am honored to have worked with Prof. [Tong Yang](http://net.pku.edu.cn/~yangtong/) at Peking University to learn different algorithms in data analysis and networking measurement, and Prof. [Jiannan Wang](https://www2.cs.sfu.ca/~jnwang/) at SFU on project SQL-Gen, which aims to

-For the time being, I am applying for graduate school (Master Degree) in computer science.
-Simultaneously, I am enthusiastic in exploring and expanding my career for the next half year.
-Please contact me if you are interested.
+For the time being, I am applying for graduate school in computer science.

 # Research Interest
 Because of the diversity of my past projects, I bear wide interest in various topics.
 I have strong motivation in enabling computer vision systems to <b>Understand Vision from Shape and Semantic Information</b>, which is critical to expanding the effectiveness of computer vision methods.